Bamboogamer/CIS122-Project/README_danny.txt

   - GUI for entire app for options

 CAELAN
-- LED/RGB Strip responsive to music
+- LED/RGB Strip responsive to music/sounds